Basic disassembly and reassembly: https://rumble.com/v24skw6-m10x-field-strip-basic-assembly-and-disassembly.html

 “This product is for use on AK 47 rifles and their variants.
 AK rifles have been manufactured since the 1950’s in various models, configurations and by various manufacturers worldwide.
 No guarantee is either expressed or implied that the MRL Kit will work with every single AK rifle.
 If not satisfied, return for a full refund within 30 days of purchase.”

 Accuracy is affected by many variables, and we have had many enthusiastic comments, about the accuracy of the M10X™, and others wondering why they aren’t getting the accuracy they hoped for.
 The most common factor we have found impacting this variability is the choice of ammunition by the shooter.
 Cheap ammunition is fun to shoot, and hurts the pocket book a little less, but it is the single greatest contributor to poor accuracy, other than perhaps poor technique by the shooter.
 Cheap ammunition might be a good choice for the way you are using your rifle, but you won’t get the best accuracy out of it.
-The very best accuracy results we have heard yet are from shooters using American-made, factory-fresh Hornady ammunition.
+The very best accuracy results we have heard yet are from shooters using high quality FMJ ammunition.
 The consistent factor in complaints on this topic tend to be ammunition imported from one or two of the former Eastern-block countries, though there’s some indication the rifle shoots one particular type of cheaper ammunition better than others.
-At this time, it appears that sub-MOA groups are possible with most or all M10X™ rifles shooting the best ammunition.
 To improve your accuracy, we suggest using the best ammunition and the best shooting techniques.
-If you aren’t sure of your technique, you can usually find someone at a rifle range who will coach you a little bit, and many ranges have instructors who are accomplished shooters who will give you a lesson or several.
 Keep in mind that there are MANY books available on the subject, and most techniques are useful across most rifle platforms.
 In other words, most of what you read about shooting for accuracy with a bolt-action rifle or other rifle will apply to a semi-automatic rifle as well, though perhaps not all.
-Finally, if you still aren’t getting the accuracy you want, but aren’t sure if it’s the ammo, the shooting technique, or the rifle, get the best ammunition and ask an accomplished shooter to try your rifle out, shooting for group.
+Finally, if you still aren’t getting the accuracy you want, ensure you are using a high-quality optic and arguably maybe even more important a high-quality mount for that optic that is secured to the factory specs.
 That might tell you a lot about where to look for improvements in your own accuracy.
 At this time, we have not had any rifles come back for service on accuracy issues where a problem was found with the rifle itself.
 Shooting is sport, and like all sports, if you want to be the best, you need the best equipment and a lot of practice.
 The M10X™ rifle is among the best in its class, so feed it well, and practice, practice, practice.